coder/coder/README.md

 ## Front-End Plan

-For the v2 prototyping, we're planning on 2 phases:
+For the front-end team, we're planning on 2 phases to the 'v2' work:

 ### Phase 1 ###